-Pronating the forearm will expose the aspect of the radius just lateral to the edge of the flexor carpi radialis, deep to which lie flexor pollicis longus and the pronator quadratus, which become visible if the forearm is then supinated.
+Pronating the forearm will expose the aspect of the radius just lateral to the edge of the flexor carpi radialis, deep to which lie flexor pollicis longus and the pronator quadratus, which become visible when the forearm is supinated.

-The forearm is then again supinated and the exposure of the bone is completed by any necessary elevation of the flexor pollicis longus and, more distally, pronator quadratus.
+The forearm is again supinated, and the exposure of the bone is completed by any necessary elevation of the flexor pollicis longus and, more distally, pronator quadratus.

 Deep dissection: distal third (modified Henry approach)